Last updated:

 Why are people leaving their homes?

 The reasons people have for leaving their homes are as varied as the countries that they arrive from.
-Some are fleeing war, like Russia’s invasion of Ukraine or conflict in places like Myanmar and Yemen.
-Others are fleeing from countries ravaged by extreme poverty, multiple disasters, human rights violations, climate change, persecution and gang violence.
-Some are fleeing complex humanitarian emergencies in and around places like Venezuela and the Horn of Africa.
+Refugees and asylum seekers are often fleeing war, conflict, and complex humanitarian emergencies, or are from countries ravaged by extreme poverty, multiple disasters, human rights violations, climate change, persecution and/or gang violence.

 Where are people coming from?

 By contrast, those crossing the land borders seeking asylum have a different geographic profile than refugee claimants.
-In FY 2022, 1.45 million claimants came from South or Central America or the Caribbean.
-Of these, 545,833 came from the Northern Triangle of Central America (El Salvador, Guatemala or Honduras).
-Given the proximity to the U.S., at least 823,057 people from Mexico claimed asylum in FY 2022.
+In FY 2023, 1.45 million claimants came from South or Central America or the Caribbean.
+Of these, 545,833 came from the Northern Triangle of Central America (El Salvador, Guatemala or Honduras) and at least 823,057 people from Mexico claimed asylum in FY 2023.

 What are conditions like along the way?

-Many of these criminals are deliberately misleading asylum seekers about immigration policies and conditions at the U.S. border through misinformation posted on social media.
-By taking advantage of the poor English skills and lack of education of many asylum seekers, this misinformation is designed to push people to use gangs of smugglers instead of attempting to make the treacherous crossing on their own.
+Many of these criminals deliberately mislead asylum seekers about immigration policies and conditions at the U.S. border through misinformation posted on social media.
+Taking advantage of the poor English skills and lack of education of many asylum seekers, this misinformation is designed to push people to use gangs of smugglers instead of attempting to make the treacherous crossing on their own.
 Despite the promises of support and organization, people who are being smuggled across the U.S. border are often left to fend for themselves in deadly situations.

 What happens at the U.S. border?